 in Amsterdam when she was mentored by Ria Highler.

-Since being freelance Rachel has performed for The English National Opera in their production of Orphée, Peut-Être Theatre (children's dance theatre) touring their work SHH...Bang!
-And Tidy Up to China, Roisin O'Brien in A Falling Ballet, The Natashas Project and A Truefitt Collective.
+Since being freelance Rachel has performed for Garsington Opera in Eugene Onegin, English National Opera in Orphée, Peut-Être Theatre (children's dance theatre) touring their work SHH...Bang!
+And Tidy Up to China, Next Door Dance in The Beautiful Game for their South England tour, Roisin O'Brien in A Falling Ballet, The Natashas Project and Magical Minds North London Schools tour for A Truefitt Collective.

 Rachel is also a co-founder of Sliding Doors Collective alongside fellow Scot Clara Cowen.
 The Dance theatre duo had their debut sold out performance at Edinburgh Fringe Festival 2019, followed by sold out performances in London including Rising Tides and Resolution Festival 2020 at The Place.
-In 2020 Sliding Doors were invited to CityMoves Dance Agency, Aberdeen to undertake a residency week to develop their work Penthouse Hickies.
+Since the pandemic SDC have done 2 residencies at Citymoves Dance Agency and 1 residency at Trinity Laban, performed at Dance Live and Dumfries and Galloway Arts online festivals and received an IGNITE award from Trinity Laban.
+As of 2022 SDC are excited to announce they have received Arts Council England funding and will complete an R&D for their film Penthouse Hickies and Other Fables.

 Image by Maya Yoncali